kids-first/kf-lib-data-ingest/docs/source/index.rst

 closely resembles what is expected by the target database or service.
 These are the main steps transform stage takes to make this happen:

-1. **Merge ExtractStage tables into 1 table**
+1. **Merge ExtractStage tables into Unified Form**

-    The transform stage applies the user defined transform function which specifies how the individual tables from ExtractStage should be merged into a single table.
+    If in guided transform mode, transform stage will accomplish this step by applying the user defined transform function.
+This function specifies how the individual tables from ExtractStage should be merged into a single table.

+    If in auto-transform, transform stage will accomplish this step by transforming the ExtractStage tables into a graph.
+Note that the auto-transform mode has not been completely implemented yet.

 2. **Create Unique Identifiers for Concepts**